cscart/docs/en/developer_guide/api/entities/products.rst

         -   Product name—searches the name of the product as it appears on the storefront and in the Administration panel.
     *   -   pshort
         -   |
-        -   Short description—determines a short product description; it appears on the product list on the storefront.
+        -   Short description—searches a short product description which appears on the product list on the storefront.
     *   -   pfull
         -   |
-        -   Full description—determines the product description that will appear on the product details page of the storefront.
+        -   Full description—searches for the product description that will appear on the product details page of the storefront.
     *   -   pkeywords
         -   |
-        -   Meta keywords—determines a list of search keywords that appear on the product page.
+        -   Meta keywords—searches for a list of search keywords that appear on the product page.
     *   -   pcode
         -   |
         -   Product code—a parameter used to **filter** the identifier of the product that you use in your store.